EzZAt38/react-product-project/src/docs.md

   - Contains input fields for product details.
   - Renders action buttons passed as children.
   - Uses Headless UI for accessibility and transitions.
+  - Can be reused for different modal content.

 ### 5. `Input.jsx`